PatrykMis/bookcover-dl/README.md

 ## What to expect?

 The code is pretty messy, to be honest.
-I don't plan on making any big improvements—mostly because I don't have the time or the motivation anymore.
+I don't plan on making any big improvements – mostly because I don't have the time or the motivation anymore.
 But if you find it useful, that's awesome!
 There isn’t much out there that does this with a simple, screen reader-friendly UI, so I hope this fills that gap for someone.

 ## Future Improvements